Updated February 23rd, 2017

 "Home Sweet Homewood"

 Homewood is the forefront of Markham Yard, which is the origin and destination of many trains which run on the EJ&E and CN Chicago Sub.
 Homewood mostly consists of multi-track mainline with the old Illinois Central electric, now operated by Metra Electric, running through.
 All grade crossings were removed with an early-on elevation (early 20th century).
 Amtrak and Metra both stop in Homewood.
+The area is well built up suburban with a population of 18,885 as of 2018.

 Majority of the signaling in Homewood is facilitated by overhead gantry signals built by the Illinois Central Railroad with upgraded signal heads and modern electronics governing the signals.